Contents

 Would you like a little cheese with that wine?
 On this full-day eight-hour tour, you’ll have the unique experience of tasting both excellent Prosecco wines and delicious locally-produced cheeses.

-You’ll taste typical formaggi di malga that the family staff at Factoria Curto has been making for generations to start your day.
+To start your day, you’ll taste typical formaggi di malga that the family staff at Factoria Curto has been making for generations.
 Cheeses include styles like sottofieno, morlacco, stravecchio, and even smoked ricotta.

 Then, you’ll find yourself at two different wineries tasting four different styles of wine at each, stopping for a light lunch along the way.